Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 Let $\Sigma$ be a surface of type $(g,n)$ with $3g+n-3>0$, and let $X_k=X_k(\Sigma)$ be a relative character variety of $\Sigma$.
 We shall first prove the following claim, by induction on $(g,n)$.
-The claim will imply that a perfect fiber cannot be parabolic, proving one half of Theorem \ref{linethm}.A (as well as Theorem \ref{linethm}.B, conditional on Theorem \ref{linethm}.A).
+Claim \ref{firstclaim} proves Theorem \ref{linethm}.B, conditional on Theorem \ref{linethm}.A.

-\begin{nclaim} For any nonconstant morphism $f:\A^1\to X_k$, there exists an imperfect fiber $X_{k,t}^P$ for some $(P,t)$ containing the image of $f$. \end{nclaim}
+\begin{claim} For any nonconstant morphism $f:\A^1\to X_k$, there exists an imperfect fiber $X_{k,t}^P$ for some $(P,t)$ containing the image of $f$. \end{claim}

 \begin{proof} We have already proved Theorem \ref{linethm} for $(g,n)=(1,1)$ and $(0,4)$, and these will provide the base cases for our induction.
 Let $f:\A^1\to X_k$ be a nonconstant morphism.
 By Lemma \ref{linelem}, there is an essential curve $a\subset\Sigma$ such that $\tr_{a}\circ f\equiv t_0$ is constant.
 Suppose first that the restriction